nasa/harmony-browse-image-generator/README.md

 * Minor increments: These are backwards compatible API changes.
 * Patch increments: These updates do not affect the API to the service.

-When publishing, two files need to be updated:
+When publishing a new release, two files must be updated:

 * `CHANGELOG.md` - Notes should be added to capture the changes to the service.
 * `docker/service_version.txt` - The semantic version number should be updated.